NickRIdente/CS-305/README.md

 ## How did you make certain the code and software application were functional and secure?
 After refactoring the code, how did you check to see whether you introduced new vulnerabilities?

 After I finished refactoring, I ran the OWASP Dependency-Check again as a secondary scan to make sure I hadn't introduced anything new.
-Since I only used Java's built-in security libraries (`MessageDigest` for SHA-256 and the standard SSL/TLS configuration), nothing new showed up — all 92 vulnerabilities were pre-existing in the original project's dependencies.
+Since I only used Java's built-in security libraries (`MessageDigest` for SHA-256 and the standard SSL/TLS configuration), nothing new showed up, all 92 vulnerabilities were pre-existing in the original project's dependencies.

 I also did a manual code review of `SslServerApplication.java`.
 The `/hash` endpoint doesn't take any user input, which eliminates injection risks entirely.
 There's no hardcoded sensitive data in the source files (the keystore password is in `application.properties` which wouldn't be committed to a public repo in a real project).
 I tested it by running the app in Eclipse and navigating to `https://localhost:8443/hash` in a browser to confirm the SHA-256 checksum was displaying correctly over an encrypted connection.